youyanggu/covid19_projections/estimating-true-infections.md

 ## Prevalence Ratio

 The core idea behind this method is that we can use the positivity rate to roughly determine the ratio of true infections to reported cases.
 The hypothesis is that as positivity rate increases, the higher the true prevalence in a region relative to the reported cases.
-This also makes sense intuitively: if you test everyone, then the positvity rate will be very low, and you will catch every case.
+This also makes sense intuitively: if you test everyone, then the positivity rate will be very low, and you will catch every case.
 But if testing is not widely available, then you will catch only the severe cases, resulting in a higher positivity rate.
 This phenomenon is sometimes referred to as *preferential testing*.

 We believe that the relationship between positivity rate and ratio of true prevalence is monotonically increasing.
 Of course, the exact relationship varies from state to state and across time.
 But if one were to take the average across *all* of the data, one can generate a theoretical curve.
 We believe this relationship can be approximated by a root function of the following form: